 As an entrepreneurial university, Ball State places a high priority on encouraging its faculty, staff, and students to develop innovative solutions, ideas, and products that can benefit society.

 Ball State offers many resources to help researchers and innovators bring their concepts to reality and/or the marketplace.
-The combination of two key units (Sponsored Projects Administration, Ball State Innovation Corporation) help to bring to the public the discoveries and creative works developed by faculty, staff, and students through University programs and resources.
+The combination of two key units Sponsored Projects Administration (SPA) and Ball State Innovation Corporation (BSIC) help to bring to the public the discoveries and creative works developed by faculty, staff, and students through University programs and resources.
 Through these activities, Ball State realizes its goal to foster engagement with local, state, national, and international communities, while rewarding authors, inventors, and their academic departments and units for their creative contribution.

 1. Submit an Intellectual Property Disclosure Form

-Please click here to complete an IP Disclosure Form in Submittable.
+Please click here to complete an IP Disclosure Form in InfoReady

 This form should be submitted prior to any publication or public disclosure of your work.